talapkapetra/neuron-project/README.md

 **Normality test**

-Shapiro-Wilk normality test was used to investigate if the datasets are fit to the Gaussian distirbution.
+Shapiro-Wilk normality test was used to investigate if the datasets are fit to the Gaussian distribution.

 All of the datasets were non-normally distributed (p < 0.05)